 Determine names for each of these major milestones, including where the change may fall out of the workflow process and why.
 Examples include:

-- Identified: Initially set up in your tracking system
+- Identified: Initially identified as a potential change and set up in your tracking system

 - Approved: In some form from the customer giving you the OK to proceed